About the Chelsea Ladies

 Chelsea Ladies FC is a fully integrated female club with performance-based and developmental objectives.

-The Ladies first team competes in the FA Women's Super League, with the Reserves playing in the Women's Premier League Reserve Division.
+The Ladies first team competes in the FA Women's Super League, with the Reserves playing in the FA WSL Development League Southern Division.

-The Ladies club, a constituent part of the comprehensive Community Development Programme at Chelsea, is committed to producing a first team capable of challenging the very best sides in the country.
+Chelsea Ladies is committed to producing a first team capable of challenging the very best sides in the country.

 This aim will be achieved by producing players through the Female Centre of Excellence and Academy College Programme with the ability, capability and mentality to perform within the senior sides, supported by attracting high-quality players with international experience.